- UCAS Code: RL41

 Studying with us will give you the chance to become a fluent linguist and, with our year abroad programme, an opportunity to experience living, working and/or studying in another country.

 Following the recent global economic crisis, economics is more important and relevant than ever.
-Decisions on money, banking, interest rates, taxation and government spending affects us all, with global consequences.
+Decisions on money, banking, interest rates, taxation and government spending affect us all with global consequences.

 Economics aims to understand the activities of the different agents in the economy – consumers, producers and the government – and how they all fit together.